Tableauexpert/A-Mart/README.md

 ## 4. Data Analysis

 In this stage, we will be conducting an Exploratory Analysis of the data using python.
 This step will provide insights and context for more complex visualisations in Tableau.
-Here is a link to the [jupyer notebook]() used for conducting this anlaysis.
+Here is a link to the [jupyer notebook](https://github.com/Tableauexpert/A-Mart/blob/main/Exploratory_Data_Analysis_A_Mart.ipynb) used for conducting this anlaysis.

 To view the Tableau Dashboard - [Click Here](https://public.tableau.com/app/profile/mansi.vermani1783/viz/E-Kart_Customer_Metric_16992262969920/CustomerMetricOverview)
-Note: This is only first iteration of the dashboard.
+Note: This is only the first iteration of the dashboard.

 ## 5. Findings and Insights